rosanatorres/to_do_list/README.md

 # to_do_list
-This project will help understand basic Python concepts such as variables, control structures, lists, and functions
+This project will help us understand basic Python concepts such as variables, control structures, lists, and functions.

+#The objective of studying the Python Language